Moisture sensitivity level

+Typical methods to reduce the risk of damage include: 1) baking the components at a temperature near or above 100 °C before soldering, 2) storage of susceptible components in moisture barrier bags after baking and 3) employing pre-heating of the area of the printed circuit board before soldering to decrease the temperature transient that the package will be subjected to.

 Moisture sensitivity levels are specified in technical standard IPC/JEDEC Moisture/reflow Sensitivity Classification for Nonhermetic Surface-Mount Devices.
 The times indicate how long components can be outside of dry storage before they have to be baked to remove any absorbed moisture.